Kevin Bieksa: Vancouver Canucks (2005–2015)

 Having played the final year of his existing contract, Bieksa addressed his pending unrestricted free agency by telling the media he was ready to re-sign for less than market value in order to remain with the Canucks.
 Shortly thereafter, on June 27, 2011, Bieksa signed a five-year, $23 million contract extension.
 The deal came with a no-trade clause and was reported to be front-loaded, with Bieksa making $7 million in his first year, followed by $4.5 million, $5 million, $4 million and $2.5 million annual salaries.
 The deal kept the popular defenceman amongst the core for another chance at winning a Stanley Cup.

-Anaheim Ducks
+Bieksa played 78 games in the 2011–12 season with eight goals and 36 assists for 44 points to help the Canucks win the Presidents' Trophy for the second consecutive season, but the Canucks were upset in the first round of the 2012 playoffs by the eighth-seeded and eventual Stanley Cup champions, the Los Angeles Kings.

+On December 22, 2013, Bieksa played his 500th NHL game in a 2–1 win over the Winnipeg Jets.
+Bieksa ended the 2013–14 season playing in 76 games with four goals and 20 assists for 24 points recorded although the Canucks missed the 2014 playoffs, marking for the first time since 2008 where Bieksa and the team missed the playoffs.

+On January 20, 2015, Bieksa suffered a broken hand in a 4–1 loss to the Tampa Bay Lightning after getting struck by a puck from a slapshot by Lightning' defenceman Victor Hedman.
+He underwent successful hand surgery on February 6 to repair the injury resulting in him missing the next 22 games.
+Bieksa eventually ended the 2014–15 season with four goals and 10 assists for 14 points in 60 games as the Canucks returned to the playoffs after missing by eight points the year prior.
+Bieksa played all six games recording an assist in the 2015 playoffs as the Canucks were defeated in six games in the first round by the Calgary Flames.